apache/cordova-docs/docs/en/edge/cordova/media/capture/captureVideoOptions.md

 ## BlackBerry WebWorks Quirks

-- The __duration__ parameter is not supported, so the length of recordings cannot be limited programmatically.
+- The __duration__ parameter is not supported, so the length of recordings can't be limited programmatically.

 ## iOS Quirks